galetaire/spahousing/pages/posts/stock.md

 The **first chart** from above shows the number of new homes built annually since 1971.
 The ratio of dwellings per thousand inhabitants can also be seen.
 Some observations:

 - **Observation A**: The number of new dwellings remained almost always above 200 thousand dwellings, until the year 2009, when it dropped drastically.
 - **Observation B**: The number of dwellings per 1000 inhabitants increased rapidly from 1971 to 2000.
-Currently is on decline, since 2018.

 The **second chart** shows the today existing homes by period of construction.
-Most of the existing houses in Spain today were built between the 1961 and 1980.
+Most of the existing houses in Spain today were built between 1961 and 1980.
 If the pace of new construction continues at the rate shown between 2010 and 2020.
 Between 2021 and 2040, the number of houses to be built will be of ≈1.240.000.

-The **third chart** shows the pace of housing construction, depending on whether it has been a year of surplus (new builds grow faster than the population), or deficit (the population is growing faster than the pace of construction).
+The **third chart** shows the pace of housing construction, depending on whether it has been a year of surplus (new builds grew faster than the population), or deficit (the population is growing faster than the pace of construction.

 # (b) Cement consumption